phan/phan/README.md

 With Phan installed, you'll want to [create a `.phan/config.php` file](https://github.com/etsy/phan/wiki/Getting-Started#creating-a-config-file) in your project to tell Phan how to analyze your source code.
 Once configured, you can run it via `./vendor/bin/phan`.

-This version of Phan depends on PHP 7.1.x as well as the [php-ast](https://github.com/nikic/php-ast) extension and supports PHP version 7.1+ syntax.
+This version (branch) of Phan depends on PHP 7.1.x with pcntl enabled as well as the [php-ast](https://github.com/nikic/php-ast) extension and supports PHP version 7.1+ syntax.
+For PHP 7.0.x use the [0.8 branch](https://github.com/etsy/phan/tree/0.8).

 * **Alternative Installation Methods**<br />
   See [Getting Started](https://github.com/etsy/phan/wiki/Getting-Started) for alternative methods of using